FTP SOFTWARE DETAILS

 Then click on Connect.

-Once you have logged in, the window will be split in two; the left being the Local Window, and the right being the Remote Window.
-To upload your files, simply double click or click and drag the files from the Local Folder across to the Remote Folder or even click and drag files from the desktop or any open folders.
+Once you have logged in, the window will be split in two; the left is the Local Window, and the right is the Remote Window.
+To upload your files, simply double-click or click and drag the files from the Local Folder across to the Remote Folder or even click and drag files from the desktop or any open folders.

 Where to next?